L On North

 On the Square, With Intent

-North Park Square in Marietta, Georgia, has the kind of civic bones that American downtowns rarely preserve so intact — a proper square flanked by storefronts, with foot traffic that spans courthouse regulars, Saturday farmers market shoppers, and the occasional traveler who has peeled off from the Atlanta metro to see what Cobb County actually looks like at ground level.
+L On North is a restaurant at 113 N Park Square in Marietta, Georgia, serving New American with Neapolitan Pizza.
+North Park Square in Marietta, Georgia, has the kind of civic bones that American downtowns rarely preserve so intact, a proper square flanked by storefronts, with foot traffic that spans courthouse regulars, Saturday farmers market shoppers, and the occasional traveler who has peeled off from the Atlanta metro to see what Cobb County actually looks like at ground level.
 At 113 N Park Square, L On North occupies that address with a posture that signals more deliberate dining than the surrounding casual mix would suggest.
-The building faces the square's open center, meaning arrival here has a certain formality to it — you are walking toward something, not stumbling upon it.
+The building faces the square's open center, meaning arrival here has a certain formality to it, you are walking toward something, not stumbling upon it.
 That physical orientation matters, because it sets an expectation the kitchen appears designed to meet.

 Sourcing as the Argument